karakun/karakun.github.io/_posts/2021-02-22-openjdk-bug-tracker.md

 The information available at "Oracle Java Bug Database" is only a subset of the ones in JBS Jira.
 This can be helpful when trying to get an overview of an issue.
-What is missing is a link to the issue in the Java Bug Database (JBS) where all the details are visible.
+What is missing is a link to the issue in the JDK Bug System (JBS) where all the details are visible.
 Like in the JBS you do not have any possibility to add comments to an issue within this view in the "Oracle Java Bug Database".
 The search for issues is also much harder.
 Therefore, I will strongly suggest to always use the JBS when searching for issues.